Skip to main content

 With the right products in hand, the next step is learning how to apply them in a way that flatters your unique eye shape.
 For mature, hooded eyes, the goal is to create dimension and the illusion of lift.
 It’s less about following trends and more about using placement and blending to your advantage.
 These techniques will help you define your eyes, making them appear larger and more awake.

-How to Prep Your Eye Area
+How to Prep Your Eye Area for Makeup

 A beautiful look starts with a flawless canvas.
 Prepping your eye area is a non-negotiable step, especially for mature skin.
 An eye primer does more than just make your eyeshadow last all day; it creates a smooth surface for the shadow to glide onto, preventing it from settling into fine lines.
 It also helps to even out any discoloration on the lids, like redness or dark spots, ensuring the eyeshadow color you apply looks true and vibrant.
 Simply apply a thin layer of primer from your lash line up to your brow bone and let it set for a minute before you begin with your eye makeup.
 This simple step makes a world of difference in the final result.